Nyumat/NyumatFlix/CODE_OF_CONDUCT.md

 Examples of behavior that helps create a positive community for the project include:

 * Using welcoming and inclusive language in code, discussions, and contributions
-* Being respectful of differing viewpoints and experiences about NyumatFlix, media, and technology
+* Being respectful of differing viewpoints and experiences about the project, media, and technology
 * Gracefully accepting constructive criticism related to the project
-* Focusing on what is best for the NyumatFlix community
+* Focusing on what is best for the project's community
 * Showing empathy towards other contributors and users

 Examples of unacceptable behavior by members of the project's community include: